 You’ll receive an information booklet with useful information for new international students and you’ll attend a 1.5 hour training session will also prepare you for your role.

-The International Volunteer Coordinator will also be contactable throughout the semester, via email and phone if you have any queries or need support.
+The International Buddies Manager will also be contactable throughout the semester, via email and phone if you have any queries or need support.

 - You will be contacted via email and added into a Facebook group for AUSA Buddies.